Integrating Knowledge into End-to-End Speech Recognition from External Text-Only Data

+Previous work \cite{gulcehre2015on,sriram2018cold,kannan2018an,shan2019component} have investigated fusion based methods to integrate an external LM into the end-to-end pure neural network system.
+In these work, the scores of the ASR model and the LM are fused with a weighting coefficient or a multi-layer perceptron (MLP).
+However, the external LM module increases complexity during inference.
+Therefore, it is worth to investigate a different method to integrate the knowledge from the text-only data without external modules at the inference stage.

-Recently, attention based sequence-to-sequence (Seq2Seq) models have achieved success in automatic speech recognition (ASR) \cite{chan2016listen,chiu2018state}.
-A common decoder of a Seq2Seq model generates a token sequence in a left-to-right manner, i.e., it only utilizes the left context to predict the next word.
-Because of this autoregressive property, these decoders are difficult to leverage the right context.
-The main issue introduced by the left-to-right manner is the error accumulation.
-This problem generally exists in sequence-to-sequence model for many tasks \cite{zhou2019synchronous,mimura2018forward,zheng2019forward}.
+Another issue of the decoder of an AED model is the lack of the use of the global text context in a sentence.
+Specifically, a common decoder of an AED model generates text in a left-to-right manner, i.e., it only uses the left context to predict the next word.
+Because of this autoregressive property, these decoders are difficult to leverage the right context, which influences the performance during decoding.
+This is because the right context is not used, a small mistake which happens at the left side causes more mistakes at the right side (which is referred to as exposure bias problem \cite{bengio2015scheduled}).
+This issue also exists in conventional speech recognition systems.

-Several previous works are proposed to address this issue for Seq2Seq models.
+Several previous work are proposed to use the right context for AED models.